 - 1 graduate student; 16 undergraduate students (4 per class)

 Equal Opportunity/Sexual Harassment

-The Director of Equal Opportunity is the Chair of this Committee.
-The EO/SH Committee plays an active role in advancing the goals of equal access and diversity throughout the campus community.
+The Director of Equal Opportunity is Chair of this committee.
+The Committee plays an active role in advancing the goals of equal access and diversity throughout the campus community.
 The Committee has been at the forefront of efforts to create a hospitable climate for all of the College's diverse constituents.
 In addition, the Committee provides guidance to the Office of Equal Opportunity, which oversees faculty and administrative hiring and manages the College's compliance with federal and state equal opportunity laws.
-The Committee meets monthly during both the academic year and summer.
-Members undertake significant initiatives outside the context of meetings to advance the College's equal opportunity mission.

 - 2 graduate students; 2 undergraduate students

 - Additional links: Office of Diversity & Equal Opportunity